 During pregnancy, vitamin D supports your immune system and the health of your bones, muscles, and teeth.
 It’s also necessary for absorbing calcium and phosphorus.
 For the developing baby, vitamin D supports healthy bone development.
 Adequate vitamin D may also help prevent preterm birth.

-A deficiency in vitamin D during pregnancy is associated with preeclampsia, which is a condition that only occurs during pregnancy.
+Adequate vitamin D during pregnancy may reduce risk of preeclampsia, which is a condition that only occurs during pregnancy.
 Symptoms can begin after week 20 of pregnancy and may include protein in the urine, high blood pressure, and water retention.
 In cases of severe preeclampsia, you may experience headaches, blurred vision, inability to tolerate bright light, fatigue, nausea and/or vomiting, pain in your upper right abdomen, shortness of breath, and a tendency to bruise.
-Preeclampsia affects roughly 5-8% of pregnancies—though keep in mind that these symptoms can be caused by other health issues, as well.
+Preeclampsia affects roughly 5-8% of pregnancies—though keep in mind that these symptoms can be caused by other health issues and vitamin D supplementation has not been proven to independently prevent preeclampsia.

 Preeclampsia can also affect the arteries that carry blood to your placenta.
 When the placenta doesn’t carry enough blood, your baby may not get enough nutrients, oxygen, or blood, which can lead to low birth weight or preterm birth.